 Another fun thing to do at the Grand Canyon is whitewater rafting the Colorado River.
 Everything from day trips to week-long excursions are available, and many Grand Canyon rafting trips are tailored to families with kids.
 Or, splurge on a helicopter tour and see the Grand Canyon from the sky.
 And speaking of sky, you can walk over the edge on a glass-bottom bridge called the Grand Canyon Skywalk along the canyon’s West Rim.

-Where to Stay at Grand Canyon National Park
+Where to Stay at Grand Canyon National Park in Arizona

 Plan ahead—we’re talking months to years ahead—and you can snag an overnight spot at Phantom Ranch, situated along the shores of the Colorado River at the bottom of the Grand Canyon and most easily accessible for hikers or mule riders from the South Rim.

 There are plenty of campgrounds above the rim, too, and one of the country’s best national park lodges, the historic El Tovar Hotel, overlooks the majestic South Rim.
 On the other side of the national park, Grand Canyon Lodge North Rim also offers canyon-edge accommodations in a rustic family-friendly setting.